 This interpretation describes how results are hacked in practice.
 First, a researcher chooses how to adjust a dataset and which hyperparameters are appropriate, and then summarizes the resulting best function in a class.
 The purpose of a tethered hacking interval is to bound the results of this procedure by specifying a single constraint on the loss function.

-The set of models achieving small loss is also called the \textit{Rashomon Set}, based on terminology originally due to Leo Breiman, and an analogy to the Japanese movie \textit{Rashomon}.
-The work of \citet{fisher} introduces a measure of variable importance for a class of prediction functions based on the Rashomon set.
-While their ``empirical model class reliance'' measure of variable importance could be viewed as a type of hacking interval, their goal is to study the population version of this quantity, in order to judge variable importance for the population.
+The set of models achieving small loss is also called the \textit{Rashomon Set} \citep{fisher}, based on terminology originally due to Leo Breiman's analogy to the 1950 Akira Kurosawa film \textit{Rashomon} \citep{breiman_2001}. \citet{fisher} introduce a measure of variable importance for a class of prediction functions based on the Rashomon set.
+While the computation and interpretation of their ``empirical model class reliance'' measure of variable importance could be viewed as similar to those of hacking intervals, their ultimate goal is to study the population version of this quantity, in order to study the Rashomon set for the population.

-Notice two things about tethered hacking intervals.
+We note two things about tethered hacking intervals.
 First, when the loss function corresponds to a likelihood function, tethered hacking intervals are equivalent to profile likelihood confidence intervals for an appropriate choice of the loss threshold $\theta$.
-We explore this in Section \ref{sec:profile}.
+See \textbf{Appendix C.1} for details.
 Second, as with prescriptively-constrained hacking intervals, a tethered hacking interval is a statement about the degree to which summaries of a single observed dataset could be hacked by a researcher.
 It does not require an assumption about a true data generating procedure.
-In Section \ref{sec:bound} we make such an assumption about the true data generating procedure and derive an appropriate generalization bound in order to unite traditional inference with our new inference paradigm.
-Before that, we discuss examples of tethered hacking intervals for SVM, kernel regression, and feature selection using PCA.
+If we make such an assumption about the true data generating procedure, we can derive an appropriate generalization bound in order to unite traditional inference with our new inference paradigm.
+See \textbf{Appendix C.2} for details.